AHolwell/HomeLINK/README.md

 ### Overview

-This repo covers my solution to the HomeLINK take home tech task - full task details at bottom of readme.
+This repo covers my solution to the HomeLINK take home tech task - full task details at bottom of the README.

 This project uses the [SST framework](https://sst.dev/) to deploy an AWS serverless API.